fbdtemme/bencode/_sources/usage/view.rst.txt

 Type checking
 -------------

-Checking the bencode data type described in a :cpp:class:`bview` can be done using the following functions:
+Checking the bencode data type of a :cpp:class:`bview` can be done using the following functions:

 * :cpp:func:`bool is_integer(const bview&)`